ModusCreateOrg/gimbal/README.md

 - Heap memory
 - CSS and JS coverage

----

-**Note:** Gimbal focuses on **Create React App** (CRA) projects _currently_.
-The audits are universal to any web application, but some of the CRA defaults are assumed.
-We plan to remove this limitation very soon.

----

 ## Getting Started

 You can install Gimbal globally using `npm` or `yarn`: